Robs0412/radiosonde_flight_visualization/README.md

 - [ ] Add a 'compare chart' sheet which contains flight information of several radiosondes for comparison
 - [ ] Add some statistical data of multiple flights
-- [ ] Try solutions to connect with python to speed up processing
+- [ ] Solutions to connect with python to speed up processing